samascher/js-ajax-lesson/readme.md

 While we're still learning the ins-and-outs of building APIs, let's use an already-made API for today.
 We'll use one that works a lot like Mongo and Express (coming soon!) and comes with RESTful resources out of the box.

-This handy thing lives at https://api.doughnuts.ga/doughnuts – it's a simple dummy data service that'll let us do GETs & POSTs quickly.
-You can quickly check out https://www.doughnuts.ga/ to see what it's about.
+This handy thing lives at https://ga-cat-rescue.herokuapp.com/api/cats – it's a simple dummy data service that'll let us do GETs & POSTs quickly.

 While you're at it, in the starter-code folder, we've got a super basic index and a CSS file to get started.
 Nothing fancy.